decentraland/adr/content/ADR-175-remove-assets-from-build-local-addressables.md

 This document describes an approach on how to make the reference's client lightweight by streaming the currently embedded assets.

 ## Problem
 Every nice UI, sound effect, particle or material we add to the renderer increases its size.
-This directly impact loading times or caching since the client's size will go above the max allowed for it.
+This directly impact loading times or caching since the client's size will go above the max allowed for it (applied to WebGL, check [the PoC](https://github.com/2fd/poc-browser-cache) for details) .
 The idea is to pack textures, audio files and other assets, and stream them in runtime.

 ## Solution
 ### Pack the Assets